vmstio/vmstio/docus/content/about/tos.md

 Please keep in mind that it is technically possible for the operators of the instance and any receiving instance to view such messages, and that recipients may screenshot, copy or otherwise re-share them.

-### Messaging via Matrix

-Matrix messaging services are provided to vmst.io instance users, supplementing the core Mastodon service offering, providing the availability of end-to-end encrypted messaging.

-- In unencrypted rooms or chats, message data is transmitted between homeservers via TLS but stored in the format it was received by our homeserver database and may be visible to our administrators or to the administrators of federated homeservers.
-- In encrypted rooms or chats, the data is stored in our databases but the encryption keys are stored only on your devices.
-Messaging data sent via encryption is visible only to the users and client applications which have the keys necessary for decryption of the message.
-- Users may optionally backup an encrypted copy of their keys on the service to aid recovery if they lose all their keys and devices.
-This key backup is encrypted by a recovery key that only the user has access to.
-If you lose access to your encryption keys, you lose access to your messages forever.
-- Encrypted messaging data is stored encrypted using AES-256, using message keys generated using the Olm and Megolm cryptographic ratchets.
-- Users connecting to the Matrix homeserver (directly or over federation) will be able to see messages and files according to the access permissions configuration of the relevant room.
-- All vmst.io rules of conduct apply to chat rooms hosted by vmst.io, or accessible via the vmst.io homeserver.
-- Users who participate in rooms hosted outside of the vmst.io homeserver are also subject to rules and terms defined by those service offerings.

-Users who lose access to the vmst.io instance will also lose access to the Matrix homeserver.
-Misuse of the Matrix homeserver may result in the loss of feature access, or to all access to the vmst.io instance.

 ## IPs and Other Metadata

 When you log in, we record the IP address you log in from, as well as the User Agent of your browser or application.